verrazzano/docs/content/en/docs/faq/_index.md

 * Reload the site.
 * Chrome will prompt you to accept the certificate.

-**Note**: This should be used only when accessing sites that are known to be safe, such as in this situation.
+**NOTE**: This should be used only when accessing sites that are known to be safe, such as in this situation.

 #### Related articles